 Frank de Vocht

 Frank is a Senior Lecturer in Epidemiology and Public Health Research at the University of Bristol.
 He is interested in alcohol-related harms, epidemiological methodology, and radiation epidemiology.

-Mark is a Lecturer at Cardiff University.
-He works in clinical trials with a particular focus on trials methodology, mental health and exercise interventions.
+Mark is a Senior Lecturer at University of Exeter.
+He works in data science with a particular focus on physical activity, mental health, clinical trials and statistical methodology.
 He is on the MCR committee to help with publicity.